 Head to the island of Naxos and enjoy wandering the white-washed homes before visiting Portara.
 Portara is simply a site that can’t be missed; literally, you can’t miss it as it greets everyone arriving and departing Naxos by ferry.
 Portara is a monumental marble frame standing 6 meters high.
 It’s part of what is left of Ancient Greece and the Temple of Apollo.

-The structure is on the tiny islet of Palatia, just a five-minute walk from the Naxos old town.
+The structure is on the tiny islet of Palatia, just a five-minute walk from the old town of Naxos.
 Careful crossing over the walkway in adverse conditions, or you may get soaked!

 It is a beautiful landmark over the whole island and should be visited by all, especially at sunset.
 Afterward, make sure to spend some time at one of the best Naxos beaches!

 Visit Sarakiniko Beach (Milos)